-Children studying outside of their normal age group (see definitions Appendix 1) are able to register and make an application.
+The test is normally available to girls in Essex and from outside the County aged at least eleven years and under twelve years on 31st August 2025.
+Children studying outside of their normal age group (see definitions Appendix 1) can register and make an application.
 A decision on whether to offer them a place will be made by the School on a case-by-case basis taking into account the child's best interests.